machinewulf/useful-commands/useful_commands.md

 ------------------------------------------------------------------------

-### General & Useful Commands for Terminal
+## General & Useful Commands for Terminal

 #### Primarily made for Bioinformatics Bootcamp 2025

--   This is based on a personal file of mine, so apologies for the odd formatting!
+-   This is based on a personal file of mine, so apologies for odd formatting!

 <br>

-#### Hopefully, you find some of these useful! p.s.
+#### Hopefully you find some of these useful! p.s.
 I do not take responsibility for any laptop explosions and whatnot lol

 <br>